-Units of Study

-UNIT I. The church Staff - Past and Present
+Units of Study (Videos in Blackboard for each of the Units) UNIT I. The church Staff - Past and Present

-An awareness of the biblical basis of multiple ministries in churches; of factors related to the growth of church staffs; and current needs for various staff positions.
+An awareness of the biblical basis of ministries in local churches; factors related to the growth of church staffs; and current needs for various staff and volunteer positions.